Obtain Free South Dakota Marriage Records: License Search

 Acquiring a marriage record isn’t just for ascertaining someone’s marital status or to help enforce a prenup.
 You may also obtain archived marriage records for genealogy research.

-How To Access the South Dakota Marriage Index for Family Lineage & Genealogy Research
+How To Access the SD Marriage Index for Family Lineage & Genealogy Research

 If you are interested in a marriage license search for genealogical research, such as to discover your family’s lineage, you must go through the same process outlined above.
 Genealogical records are also managed by the Register of Deeds offices throughout the state.